oneapi-src/oneTBB/INSTALL.md

 ## Prerequisites

-   - Configure and build the system.
-To work with build configurations, see [Build System Description](cmake\README.md).
+   - Configure and build oneTBB.
+To work with build configurations, see [Build System Description](cmake/README.md).
    - Make sure you have installed CMake version 3.1 (or newer) on your system. oneTBB uses CMake build configuration.